 In the UK, hair transplantation prices for a 1500 graft transplant can start from anywhere between £3,250 and £4,875.
 Our UK hair transplant cost analysis is helpful when pricing procedures up, and can help you avoid shady clinics.

 Hair loss can be mentally taxing, especially if it’s a sudden occurrence.
-At the Wimpole Clinic, we’ve been providing outstanding hair restoration services for over 45 years.
+At the Wimpole Clinic, we’ve been providing outstanding hair restoration services for more than 50 years.

 Our team of experts is on hand to provide leading customer service, answer any questions you want to ask about the best hair loss treatments for men, and guide you in the best direction for your unique hair restoration journey.

-We offer a diverse range of services, from FUE and FUT/strip transplants to non-surgical hair loss treatments like laser hair loss therapy
+At the Wimpole Clinic, we offer discretion, as well as a diverse range of services, from FUE and FUT/strip transplants to non-surgical hair loss treatments like laser hair loss therapy.

 Book your free consultation to get started and check out our list of questions to ask before hair transplant surgery to get the most out of your free hair loss consultation.